discretlib/doc/content/datamodel/schema.md

 # Deprecation
 We just saw in the previous chapter that entities and fields cannot be deleted.
 It is however possible to mark them as 'deprecated' to indicate the developers of your application to stop using them.
-Deprecated field and entitie can still be used and no warning or error will be thrown.
+This is only a documentation flag, deprecated fields and entities can still be used and no warning or error will be thrown.

 Deprecation uses the **@deprecated** keyword:
 ```gql